 - Brainstorm 10-15 ideas (5 extra in this section if you don’t have 5 comments on your blog just yet)

 I’ve used this tool quite often, but I don’t use it as much as I should, to be honest.
 I haven’t really gotten to a point where I’ve run out of ideas yet, but this is still a great tool to use if you’re in a pinch.

 The way you use this tool is simple.
 Just type in a word or phrase that you’d like to use for a blog post (a phrase or blog post title would probably work best).

 After that, a list of the best/ most popular blog posts will show up!
 You can only see about 10 posts in the list with the free version, but really you don’t need more than that!

-Check out keywords you can use, get unique ideas for blog posts titles and topics!
+Check out keywords you can use, and get unique ideas for blog post titles and topics!
 Win-win!
-You can also click on them and read the posts, but as I said- don’t copy!
+You can also click on them and read the posts, but as I said- don’t copy them!